 Jump to a Section:

-Q1: How will institutions of higher education support students who are taking concurrent enrollment for credit needed for graduation this spring?
+Q1: How will institutions of higher education support students who are taking concurrent enrollment for credit?

-A: Local Education Providers (LEPs) should work with their higher education partners to determine how the institution plans to offer courses remotely.
-Colorado institutions of higher education have moved coursework online for the remainder of the spring semester 2020 (as of March 2020).
+A: Local Education Providers (LEPs) should work with their higher education partners to determine how the institution plans to offer courses remotely or in-person.

-Q3: Can a local Education Provider (LEP) give a grade and credit for a Concurrent Enrollment course for which the student received a grade of Incomplete (I) and no credit from the institution of higher education (IHE)?
+Q2: Can a local Education Provider (LEP) give a grade and credit for a concurrent enrollment course for which the student received a grade of Incomplete (I) and no credit from the institution of higher education (IHE)?

 A: Yes.
 This is a local decision that an LEP can choose to make.
 However, because the student received an incomplete from the IHE, the student will not receive college credit for the course until the remaining coursework is completed.
 And, if the coursework is not completed, the grade may revert to an F or No Credit.
 The student should work with their Concurrent Enrollment instructor to determine what coursework they will need to complete to earn college credit.

-A: See coloradostateplan.com to consult with the Colorado Community College System (CCCS) who oversees CTE in Colorado at both the high school and postsecondary levels.
+A: LEPs should check with their higher education partners to determine all course offerings, including CTE classes.
+See coloradostateplan.com to consult with the Colorado Community College System (CCCS) who oversees CTE in Colorado at both the high school and postsecondary levels.

-Q5: Are there any exceptions to remote learning that allow for in-person instruction?
+Q4: Are there any courses that allow for in-person instruction?

-Q7: How will colleges and universities support students who were unable to take a college entrance exam (e.g. SAT, ACT, ACCUPLACER) this spring?
+Q5: How will colleges and universities support students who were unable to take a college entrance exam (e.g. SAT & ACT) in the spring of 2020?

 A: Yes, if the student receives a P or S it will count as college credit earned.